Integrating the Healthcare Enterprise

-A consumer system may query the PMIR registry to receive the master Patient Identity (aka. golden identity) based on their local identifiers or based on the identifying characteristics of the patient.
-In this way the PCP office can discover the master Patient Identity so that it can communicate with the systems in that community using a known patient identifier.
+For example, a consumer system may query the PMIR registry to receive the shared master Patient Identity (aka. golden identity) based on their local identifiers or based on the identifying characteristics of the patient (demographics).
+In this way a PCP office can discover the master Patient Identity so that it can communicate with the systems in that community using a known patient identifier.
 This query uses Patient Identity Cross-referencing for Mobile (PIXm) or Patient Demographics Query for Mobile (PDQm).

-Authorized patient identity source authorities will feed create, update, or merge events to the PMIR registry, which will further propagate these changes to a set of patient identity consumers that have subscribed.
+Patient identity source will feed create, update, or merge events to the PMIR registry, which will further propagate these changes to a set of patient identity consumers that have subscribed.
 Upon receiving a create, update, or merge event these subscribed consumers are expected to update their patient information accordingly.
 For example when a merge has been declared, the subscribed consumer will merge into the surviving identity any data that was known against the merged identity.
-This set of authorized patient identity source authorities keep the master identity accurate, using update when there are changes to the demographics.
-The registry may also implement the identity source to enable automated quality checks.
+This set of patient identity source keep the master identity accurate, using update when there are changes to the demographics.

 6 Common Provider Directory